 Course-taking also gives you the opportunity to work with experts in your craft.
 You can share ideas, ask questions, and learn from those more experienced in your field

-Additionally, you’re able to use the class as a source of credibility on your marketing materials.
+Additionally, you’re able to use the class as a source of credibility for your marketing materials.

 Spec work is work that you essentially do for free.
 The agreement between you and your client is that if they like your work, they’ll pay you for it.
 If they don’t like your work, they won’t pay you.
 So for example, if the client wants a logo designed, once you create the logo and the client decides they want it, you’ll get paid.